dommand7/graphiceditor/README.md

-type cd <directoryname> in terminal to change the current working directory to where you want to work type git clone https://github.com/dommand7/graphiceditor.git type dir if you want to list files in current directory then cd graphiceditor to compile it type gcc testruby.c gcc -o <name> testruby.c and then start it by typing <name> and pressing enter input are commands given above in "Getting Started" section
+type cd <directoryname> in terminal to change the current working directory to where you want to work type git clone https://github.com/dommand7/graphiceditor.git type dir if you want to list files in current directory then type cd graphiceditor to change directory where the program is type gcc testruby.c to compile source code and create an executable file by gcc -o <name> testruby.c we name our executable file and then run it by typing <name> and pressing enter input are commands given above in "Getting Started" section

 # Code explanation